nextauthjs/next-auth/www/docs/tutorials/securing-pages-and-api-routes.md

 ```

 :::tip
-This example assumes you have configured `_app.js` to pass the `session` prop through so that it's immediately avalible on page load to `useSession`.
+This example assumes you have configured `_app.js` to pass the `session` prop through so that it's immediately available on page load to `useSession`.

 ```js title="pages/_app.js"
 import { Provider } from 'next-auth/client'